 Ellen Jensby, JD

 Senior Director of Public Policy & Operations

 Ellen Jensby serves as the Senior Director of Public Policy and Operations for Alliance.
 In this position, Ellen provides leadership and direction in implementing Alliance’s public policy priorities, as well as analysis and monitoring on a broad range of state and federal public policy issues.

 Ellen holds a Bachelor of Arts in Social Work from the University of Oklahoma and a Juris Doctor from the University of Kansas.
 Prior to joining Alliance, Ellen was the Policy Analyst at the Association of University Centers on Disabilities in Silver Spring, MD, the national network of University Centers for Excellence in Developmental Disabilities (UCEDDs).
 Her areas of focus included education, employment, civil rights, health care and long-term services and supports.
 During law school, Ellen worked as a law clerk at the Disability Rights Center of Kansas, the Protection and Advocacy Agency for the state.
 There, she assisted with cases related to the Individuals with Disabilities Education Act, the Americans with Disabilities Act, and the Developmental Disabilities Assistance and Bill of Rights Act.

 Ellen is a member of the American Association on Intellectual and Developmental Disabilities and a graduate of the National Leadership Institute on Developmental Disabilities.
 She has a unique background in law and policy that she contributes to the work of Alliance.

-Kylie has been with Alliance for over ten years.
-She has over 13 years of volunteer experience working with nonprofit organizations, helping plan events and silent auctions in her free time.
+Kylie has been with Alliance since 2009.
+She has over 15 years of volunteer experience working with nonprofit organizations, helping plan events and silent auctions in her free time.
 She remains eager to help Alliance and its members achieve their shared objectives.